 |Per Term||Per Annum|

 The School provides financial assistance to parents who cannot afford to pay some or all of the School's annual tuition fee.
 This is often referred to as bursary support and is given in the form of a Foundation Award.

-We hope that the information below will help you, but please do not hesitate to contact our Admissions Secretary if you would like to arrange to discuss this further.
+We hope that the information below will help you, but please do not hesitate to contact our Foundation Award Manager if you would like to arrange to discuss this further.

-The main source of help with paying fees is the George Watson's Family Foundation operates a fees assistance program, which was set up in 1997 and exists to continue the spirit of the legacy left by George Watson which led to the opening of Watson's in 1741.
-His views were clear.
-He wanted children from less advantaged backgrounds to enjoy the quality of education available to those more fortunate, keeping the doors to Watson's open to all.
+The George Watson's Family Foundation operates a fees assistance program, which was set up in 1997 to ensure that the spirit of the legacy left by George Watson continues.
+His views were clear; he wanted children from less advantaged backgrounds to enjoy the quality of education available to those more fortunate, keeping the doors to Watson's open to all.

 Pupils whose parents apply for help with paying fees through the George Watson's Family Foundation are assessed on exactly the same basis as all other pupils, and are not in any way disadvantaged by an application for financial help.